cwarden45/HPV_genotype_paper-archived_samples/README.md

 Scripts use a parameter file (set as `parameters.txt` in code).
 Please see below for description of parameters.

-Most dependencies are available in this [Docker image](https://hub.docker.com/r/cwarden45/hpv-project/).
+Dependencies are installed in this [Docker image](https://hub.docker.com/r/cwarden45/hpv-project/).

 1) `python downsample_reads.py` You may need to modify regular expression to extract sample ID from your reads.